dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T833: Evidence-based reasoning should guide understanding.
+### T833: Focus on evidence-based reasoning and scientific inquiry.

 |Support|
 |---|